ZhangWS/mpsa2015/README.md

 *"Agent-based modeling (ABM) and the Dissemination of Erroneous Information: A viral explanation of rumor propagation"*
 Authors: W Zhang, L. A. Caughell and A. B. Cronkhite

-This paper was formerly known as "Did Hillary Clinton throw a lamp or did Harry Reid get into a fistfight?
-Agent-based modeling (ABM) and the Dissemination of Erroneous Information" and was presented at the 2015 MPSA Annual Conference.
+This paper was formerly known as *"Did Hillary Clinton throw a lamp or did Harry Reid get into a fistfight?
+Agent-based modeling (ABM) and the Dissemination of Erroneous Information"* and was presented at the 2015 MPSA Annual Conference.

-The current manuscript version is currently under review at the Journal of Politics.
+The current manuscript version is currently under review at the *Journal of Politics*.

 ##Directory Guide:
 1. mpsa2015undirected.nlogo : Simulation code and replication run settings for the paper.
-The code was written in NetLogo 5.2.0 and will run best on NetLogo 5+, as the Networks extension was revamped for this version.
-Your syntax mileage will vary if you use a lower version
+The code was written in NetLogo 5.2.0 and will run best on NetLogo 5+, as the Networks extension was revamped for NetLogo 5.
+Your syntax mileage may vary if you use any lower versions of NetLogo.

 2. paper/: manuscript directory containing the MPSA conference paper version, the conference powerpoint presentation and the current version of the manuscript as submitted to JOP